google/WebFundamentals/src/content/en/fundamentals/instant-and-offline/web-storage/cache-api.md

 ## Working with Response objects

-If you have retrieved a `Response` and wish to access it's body, there are several helper methods you can use.
+If you have retrieved a `Response` and wish to access its body, there are several helper methods you can use.
 Each returns a `Promise` that resolves with a value of a different type.

 <table>